UoMResearchIT/r-shiny-course/content/together/_index.md

 ##  Summary

-We've now built a Shiny app.
+We've now built our Shiny app.
 To recap:

 * Define your server function and user interface
 * Create graphs in the server function  using `renderPlot()`, and other types of output using `render....()` functions
 * Display graphs using `plotOutput()` (or `...Output()` for other types of output) in your user interface